Melolontha hippocastani Fabricius, 1801

 Melolontha hippocastani 3

-In the U.K. it is a species of deciduous and mixed upland forests; there are records from North Wales, Northern England and Scotland and a very few from Northern Island but most of these are historical and there have been very few since 1990.
+In the U.K. it is a species of deciduous and mixed upland forests; there are records from North Wales, Northern England and Scotland and a very few from Northern Ireland but most of these are historical and there have been very few since 1990.

 Easily recognized among the U.K. fauna as a Melolontha, this species is very similar to the cockchafer but on average smaller and less variable in size, 22-27mm.
 The male antennae have 7 lamellae of about 4mm while the female has 6 at around 1.5mm.
 Males differ from cockchafer males in having the apex of the third antennal segment produced into a short spine.
 The pygidium is constricted before the apex in both sexes.

 Fig. a) M. hippocastani (left) and M. melolontha (right) male pygidium.